The microscale organization of directed hypergraphs: Results

 \section{Results}

 Traditional graph models reduce directed group interactions into a collection of pairwise links, often leading to a loss of important structural information about group organization and dynamics.
-For instance, reducing a many-to-many interaction such as \textsc{SOURCE =} $\{A,B\}$ and \textsc{TARGET =} $\{D,E\}$ to a set of pairwise directed links ($A \to D$, $A \to E$, $B \to D$ and $B \to D$) fails to capture the collective nature of the interaction, where pairs of nodes are jointly involved in the source and target sets.
-Directed hypergraphs preserve group-based structure, allowing for a more faithful representation of complex interactions.
-In such a mathematical framework, hyperedge direction is encoded by distinguishing between source and target node sets, which are non-empty and disjoint.
-In particular, we distinguish four fundamental patterns of interactions encoded as directed hyperedges: one-to-one, where a single source node connects to a single target; one-to-many, where one source affects multiple targets; many-to-one, where multiple sources act on a single target; and many-to-many, the most general case, where multiple sources act on multiple targets.
-In Figure~\ref{fig:fig1}, we show an example of a directed hypergraph, highlighting all distinct hyperedge patterns.
+For instance, reducing a many-to-many interaction such as \textsc{SOURCE =} $\{A,B\}$ and \textsc{TARGET =} $\{D,E\}$ to a set of directed pairwise links ($A \to D$, $A \to E$, $B \to D$ and $B \to D$) fails to capture the collective nature of the interaction, including information about co-senders and co-receivers nodes.
+Directed hypergraphs preserve both group-based structure and the associated information flow, allowing for a more faithful representation of complex interactions.
+In such a framework, hyperedge direction is encoded by distinguishing between source and target node sets, which we consider non-empty and disjoint.
+More formally, we work with finite, simple, directed hypergraphs $\mathcal{H}=(V,E,\mathsf{s},\mathsf{t})$ on node set $V$, where each hyperedge $e\in E$ is an ordered pair $(\mathsf{s}(e),\mathsf{t}(e))$ with $\mathsf{s}(e),\mathsf{t}(e)\subseteq V,\ \mathsf{s}(e)\neq\varnothing,\ \mathsf{t}(e)\neq\varnothing \ \text{and }\mathsf{s}(e)\cap\mathsf{t}(e)=\varnothing$.
+This definition yields four canonical directed hyperedge patterns: one-to-one, where a single source node connects to a single target; one-to-many, where one source affects multiple targets; many-to-one, where multiple sources act on a single target; and many-to-many, the most general case, where multiple sources act on multiple targets.
+The analysis of the interplay and overlap among these building blocks in real-world hypergraphs enables a characterization of their microscale organization.
+Figure~\ref{fig:fig1} illustrates this taxonomy on a toy directed hypergraph.